National Register of Historic Places listings in Philadelphia

-This is a list of the National Register of Historic Places listings in Philadelphia, Pennsylvania.
-There are more than 600 properties and districts listed on the National Register in Philadelphia, including 67 National Historic Landmarks.
+There are more than 600 properties and districts listed on the National Register of Historic Places in Philadelphia, including 67 National Historic Landmarks.

 Number of listings by district

 The properties are distributed across all of Philadelphia's 12 planning districts.
 East/West Oak Lane, Olney, Upper North and Lower North are included as North Philadelphia.
 Kensington, Near Northeast and Far Northeast are part of Northeast Philadelphia.
 Roxborough/Manayunk and Germantown/Chestnut Hill are a part of Northwest Philadelphia.